neolight1010/NeoLight1010/README.md

 - GraphQL.
 - Django.
 - Docker.
-- Vim.
+- Rust.

+### My development environment
+Pop!
+OS, Tmux + NeoVim with CoC and a lot of other plugins.
+I don't enjoy working on IDEs.

 ### Some of the things I like 💝
 - Software development 💻
-- Open Source 📖
+- Free and Open Source Software 📖
 - Reading 📘
 - Playing the piano 🎹
 - Making music 💿

 ### Some of the things I don't like 😞
 - Unorganized code 👎
-- Cheese 🧀
+- Software not repecting privacy 🔓
 - Unwillingness to learn 🚫

 <!--